LET'S GROW PRESTON GROUP & ORGANISATION MEMBERS

 Avenham Community Garden is a community food growing project on Hudson Street in Avenham.
-It has been established on what was a badly neglected and fly tipped site in the center of Avenham.
+It has been established on what was a badly neglected and fly tipped site in the centre of Avenham.
 Since its original development in 2011 it has grown into a vibrant and well used community project.
-The Project even won an Outstanding Award for NW in Bloom, It's Your Neighbourhood competition 2014.
-They meet every Thursday and Friday between 10am and 2pm.
+The group meet every Thursday and Friday between 10am and 2pm.

-Contact Peggy on 01772 828443 or Paul Greenwood at Preston City Council on 01772 903413 email@example.com, or if you wish go along to the site on a Thursday or Friday morning.
+Contact Peggy on 01772 828443, or go along to the garden on a Thursday or Friday morning.